ishana-s/Keystone_Diversity_Supplemental/README.md

 ACKNOWLEDGEMENTS

 This database was compiled by IS using published literature.
-IS was funded by a Raincoast Conservation Fellowship, and CTD by an NSERC Discovery Grant.
+IS was funded by a Raincoast Conservation Fellowship, and CTD by NSERC Discovery Grant 435683.